 Which Direction to Lay Laminate Flooring

 Once your floor is prepared it’s time to lay your laminate.
 However, the direction in which you lay the laminate can actually alter how the room looks as a whole.
 Generally, laying your floor in the same direction as the light source of the room is the favoured direction.
 However, if your room is particularly narrow, then laying the floorboards across the room horizontally can help widen the room.
-Vice versa, if you want your room to look longer, laying your floorboards length ways can help.
+Vice versa, if you want your room to look longer, laying your floorboards lengthways can help.

 Our laminate flooring simply clicks together thanks to their tongue and groove structure, so you needn’t mess around with adhesives.
-Simply click each panel together and remember to leave a 8-10mm gap around the perimeter of the room to allow an expansion gap and space for beading or skirting.
+Simply click each panel together and remember to leave an 8-10mm gap around the perimeter of the room to allow an expansion gap and space for beading or skirting.

-Finally install your beading or skirting using a hammer and nail or an adhesive.
+Finally, install your beading or skirting using a hammer and nail or an adhesive.
 When purchasing beading or skirting, ensure the length will cover the whole perimeter of the room, again maybe add an extra pack for convenience.

 That’s it!
 Enjoy your laminate flooring!
 If you need any more advice please call us on 0330 100 00 15.